 Make sure you are always running the latest stable build.
 WordPress updates and improves its build often.
 Make sure that your version is the most up to date to stay ahead of old vulnerabilities and exploits.
 RSH Web Services WordPress accounts update automatically.
 If yours doesn't keep an eye on your Admin panel or In-box to be notified of when new updates are available.
 Hackers look for outdated sites, and only about 25% of sites are running the latest version.
-And since WordPress runs almost 30% of all websites that's a lot of outdated websites
+And since WordPress runs almost 30% of all websites, that's a lot of outdated websites.

-Get rid of them!
+Get rid of them

 Pay particularly attention to administrator and editor roles.
-If a hacker gains access to one of these accounts.
+If a hacker gains access to just one of these accounts, you are in trouble.
 Always make sure accounts only have the access they need.
-It's also good practice to remind users to use secure passwords (over eight digits, with upper, lowercase, numbers etc), and to change them every so often.
-Remind them never to write their passwords down, and log out when they are finished with their session to avoid unauthorized access to their accounts
+It's also good practice to remind users to use secure passwords (over eight digits, with upper, lowercase, numbers etc.), and to change them every so often.
+Remind them never to write their passwords down, and log out when they are finished with their session to avoid unauthorized access to their accounts.

-Hide your WordPress version number and change the name of your login page Hackers have less leverage if they don't know where to start.
-In this way hackers will not know which vulnerabilities they are able to exploit.
+Hide your WordPress version number and change the name of your login page.
+Hackers have less leverage if they don't know where to start.
+In this way, hackers will not know which vulnerabilities they are able to exploit.
 Move your login page from /wp-login to something that's not default.
 This makes a huge stumbling block for DOS - Brute Force Attack Bots that look for login forms to target.
 It also adds a more aesthetic value, in that you can change the URL to something more memorable for your users.

 Deny external access to wp-config.php and .htaccess using the following code in your .htaccess file